UPDATE: Post updated 11/12/21 to incorporate statutory amendments.

 This formulation generated considerable confusion as to how it should be interpreted.
 Some local governments construed the statute to say that there were only two qualifying areas—the property being rezoned and a single 100-foot strip along the sides and the rear of the area being rezoned.
 Most local governments read it to say that there are five qualifying areas—the property being rezoned, the front, the rear, and two sides.
 Still others read it to allow for an indefinite number of additional qualifying areas, as if there is an irregularly shaped parcel with many jogs in the zoning district boundary and each jog creates another qualifying “side.”
 The situation was further confused if there were streets adjoining the rezoned area on more than one side or if there was no clear “front” and “rear” to the affected area.

 In 2005 the statute was amended to resolve the confusion.
 G.S.
-160A-385(a)(2) now provides that the petition must be signed by the owners of either:
+160A-385(a)(2) provided that the petition must be signed by the owners of either:

 1. 20% or more of the area included in the proposed change, or